coatespeter/craft-it-pp5/README.md

 - In the future I would like to add a blog to the site.
 This would allow users to post their own content and interact with other users in the crafting community.

+- I would like to add a section specifically for registered users to be able to download all types of crafting template patterns.

 ## Setting up Django

 - Firstly, I installed all the relevant packages necessary for this site.
 These were, Django Gunicorn, Psycopg2, Django Heroku, Django Crispy Forms, Pillow, Cloudinary, DJ Database URL, and Whitenoise.